AmitabhCh822/Dating-Preferences-ML-Analysis/README.md

 ## Repository Structure

 - `dating.csv` - The primary dataset for the analysis, containing user attributes and dating preferences.
-- `analysis.R` - The R script that performs statistical analysis and machine learning model training.
+- `analysis.r` - The R script that performs statistical analysis and machine learning model training.

 ## Analysis and Machine Learning Pipeline